johnkimdinh/fled/README.md

 ### Beaglebone Black Setup

-1. Install Ubuntu on SD Card
+Install Ubuntu on SD Card.
 You can follow the guide here: http://shrkey.com/setting-up-beaglebone-black-to-boot-off-the-microsd-card/

 In short do this:
 ```bash